Scandinavian Capital Exchange

 In the late 1960s, I started advocating investment in gold prior to President Nixon decision on the 15th August 1971 to leave the gold standard.
 Many investors benefitted from this move, although it had been very difficult for me to sell them the idea of investing in gold in the first place.
 Some even made tens of millions, where I only made a small fee.

-I also become actively involved with technical analysis and met regularly with a group of like-minded people working in the City of London.
+I also become actively involved with technical analysis and after 1968 met regularly with a group of like-minded people working in the City of London.
 At the time technical analysis was scorn upon by many fundamental analysts and investment managers.
-Years later in the late 1980s, I was even asked to head the Society of Technical Analysts (STA), which we incorporated as a non-profit society.
-The STA is a highly respected London City institution today.
+Years later, in the late 1980s, we incorporated ourselves into a non-profit company and I designed the logo of STA, which is still in use.
+Later, I was even asked to head the Society of Technical Analysts (STA), however, due to the event in Denmark, I could not consider such a role.
+The STA is today a highly respected London City institution with 1200 members from all the leading banks and financial institutions.

 In 1967, I established an investment market research company together with a few partners, the company (Intervestment Research, later Capital International) published an investment analysis of 1600 largest companies worldwide (in United States, Canada, Europe, Australia and the Far East) and gave regular advice as to institutional investors.
 Truly a venture ahead of its time, as only one stockbroker in the UK had an investment research department.
 Most of our analysis of the 1600 selected companies worldwide was based on fundamentals, but slowly we introduced the technical analysis of share price and the companies’ financial data.